Difficulty: Easy, Asked-In: Google, Microsoft, Amazon

 We are running a single loop and doing constant operations at each iteration.
 So time complexity = O(n).
 We are using constant extra space, so space complexity = O(1).

 In the above solution, we are still using a lot of conditional statements.
-Now critical question is: Can we reduce number of conditional statements in the loop?
+Now critical question is: Can we reduce the number of conditional statements in the loop?
 Let's think!

-For example, if problem gets modified from FizzBuzz to FizzBuzzJazz i.e. store "Fizz" if the integer is 3, store "Buzz" if the integer is 5, and store "Jazz" if the integer is 7.
+For example, if the problem gets modified from FizzBuzz to FizzBuzzJazz i.e. store "Fizz" if the integer is 3, store "Buzz" if the integer is 5, and store "Jazz" if the integer is 7.
 If we try to solve this with the previous approach, we need to check several divisibility conditions:

-If FizzBuzz mappings will increase further, number of conditional statements will grow exponentially in our code.
+If FizzBuzz mappings increase further, the number of conditional statements will grow exponentially in our code.
 So instead of checking for every possible combination of these conditional statements, we only check for divisibility by given numbers in the problem i.e. 3 and 5.
 If the number is divisible, we concatenate the corresponding string "Fizz" or "Buzz" to the output[] string.

 So for FizzBuzz, we just check for two conditions.
 Similarly, for FizzBuzzJazz, we would have three conditions to check for divisibility.